 - You can easily transform them into a caramel apple cheesecake bar with a quick drizzle of store-bought or homemade caramel sauce!

 - These bars use the same shortbread-style base as these festive Apple Pomegranate Crumble Bars and these Gluten-Free Peach Crumble Bars but they have an extra layer of cheesecake, making them ideal for a decadent dessert.

 You'll find a complete list of ingredients with amounts in the recipe card below.
 Here are a few notes.

 apples: you can use any variety.
 Using a tart apple like a Granny Smith will give that sweet and tart contrast we love.
-I used a sweet Gala variety so that I could use a minimal amount of sweetener.
+I use a sweet Gala variety so that I can use a minimal amount of sweetener.

 almond flour: use finely ground almond flour, usually available in the baking section of your supermarket, or at Costco.

 oat flour: grind rolled oats, also known as old-fashioned oats, in a blender to make oat flour.

 cream cheese: use the brick style, not the spreadable variety.

 sweetener: you can use sugar or Monkfruit 0-calorie sweetener in this recipe.